-- In One Piece, the leaders of the New Fish-Man Pirates hate humans for years of Fantastic Racism, but apparently never experienced any of it for themselves.
+- The leaders of the New Fishman Pirates hate humans for years of Fantastic Racism but, by Hody Jones' own admission, never experienced any of it for themselves.
 Their hatred stems from the negative environment they grew up in, and have no personal grudge against mankind.
-It's described as a 'grudge without substance.
+It's described as a 'grudge without substance'.

 - Fisher Tiger, one of Fishman Island's heroic figures, also had an irrational hatred of humanity, though he did have that firsthand experience to a major degree when he was Made a Slave.
-He knew intellectually that good humans existed, but could never fully get over his own hatred.
+He knew intellectually that good humans existed, but could never fully get over his own hatred, especially when the people of Koala's village sold him out to the Marines just after he brought her home.
 This resulted in his death when he refused a transfusion of human blood that could have saved his life.

 - In Pokémon, Harley has an irrational hatred for May.
 It's later revealed that his dislike of her stems from an incident in his childhood, when a girl who looked like May stole his snack in kindergarden.

 - Eyeshield21: Kongo Agon is an all around Born Winner and he hates everyone who is not as talented as him and go to great length to completely crush them in and outside the field.
 He started playing American Football because it allows him to crush other people's dreams and because he could steal the scholarship of Kurita because he judged him too fat.